Blog

 systemctl start redis.service

-And of course, we need to install Supervisor, with which we will control the operation of Sentry:
+We also need to install Supervisor, with which we will control the operation of Sentry:

 yum install supervisor -y